 We can’t fix our parents brokenness—all we can do is love them, but it’s sad when you can’t even eat a meal with them—not at a restaurant because they won’t eat out, not at your home even when you invite them and would go all out to make them comfortable, not when you go to visit them and they quiz your theological beliefs for three hours and don’t seem to care how you feel about anything.

 Around six years ago, my family went through what I call the great divorce.
 It was my breaking point.
 To have parents who judge and condemn and refuse to meet me, not in person or conversation, because they disagree.
-It’s sad that life is so short and that the tragedy of some families is not death–but lives not lived, jokes not told and special days not shared because no one can fit into the narrow requirements of fellowship.
-If you were to ask me at the end of my life, I will tell you I missed having a mother who loves me unconditionally more than I missed not being a mother.
+It’s sad that life is so short and that the tragedy of some families is not death–but lives not lived, jokes not told and special days not shared because no one can fit into their narrow requirements of fellowship.
+If you were to ask me at the end of my life, I think I will say I missed having a mother who loves me unconditionally more than I missed not being a mother.

-Today after much soul searching (and eating a bag of Kettle chips), I realize that I have always been a mother in my heart.
-God put that compassion there and it is not dependent on giving birth.
-When I first stood on that step stool at five years old to warm a bottle of milk in a pot of boiling water, when I took that hot milk and squirted it on the inside of my arm and watched the red streaks forming to show me it was too hot to feed to the babies, I was being a mother.
+Today after much soul searching, I realize that I have always been a mother in my heart.
+God gave me maternal instincts and compassion there and it is not dependent on giving birth.
+When I first stood on a step stool at five years old to place a bottle of milk in a pot of boiling water, when I took that hot milk and squirted it on the inside of my arm and watched the red streaks forming to show me it was too hot to feed to my baby brother, I was being a mother.

-So for all the big sisters and oldest siblings and child laborers who first had their childhood stolen and then lost out on motherhood because they were caring for the children their parents chose to have—I just wanna say it.
-It’s time for you to forgive yourself for not living up to your parents’ and society’s expectations.
+So for all the big sisters and oldest siblings and child laborers who first had their childhood stolen and then lost out on motherhood because they were caring for the children their parents chose to have—I just wanna say it’s time.
+It’s for you to forgive yourself for not living up to your parents’ and society’s expectations.
 You don’t have to give birth to have a mother’s heart.
 You are NOT selfish.
 You did the best you could and God is a mother too, and she looks on you with tender compassion and cares about the dreams of your heart.
-Use these broken feelings to cling to God as your Parent, because God wants you to become yourself!
+Use these broken feelings to get your worth from your heavenly Parent, because God encourages you to become yourself.